constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/introduction.md

 In the context of this PhD program, I propose to investigate a more socialistic and decomodificalistic approach to Solid in contrast to the more corporative [](cite:cites Rizwan2021) and capitalistic current approach.
-By this switch, I attempt to move the definition of power and control, from a more consumer choice, the right to choose who will use my data, to the right of the user to be part of the production of the computational power necessary to make an app work, hence making so that communities can control what app can do.
+By this shift, I attempt to move the definition of power and control, from a more consumer choice, the right to choose who will use my data, to the right of the user to be part of the production of the computational power necessary to make an app work, hence making so that communities can control what app can do.
 If the computational power is in the hand of a third party,